Chronic cough in children

-A child coughing is not always a cause for concern.
-However, if your child has a persistent cough lasting longer than four weeks, it may be time to speak to a specialist.
+A child coughing isn't always a cause for concern, but if your child has a persistent cough for more than four weeks, it may be time to speak to a specialist.

 What is a chronic cough?

 The cough reflex is a vital protective action of the body to clear the airways of irritants and mucus.

 A ‘dry cough’ is a tickly, irritating cough that does not produce any phlegm (thick mucus or sputum).
 A ‘chesty’ or ‘wet’ cough is a cough that is associated with the production of phlegm.

 Most coughs clear up within three to four weeks and don’t require any treatment.

 The most common definition of chronic cough in children is one that has lasted longer than four weeks.